bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 The `dbt-watsonx-presto` adapter automatically creates views by default, as views are the standard materialization in dbt.
 If no materialization is explicitly specified, dbt will create a view in watsonx.data Presto.

-To confirm whether your connector supports view creation, refer to the watsonx.data [sql statement support](https://www.ibm.com/support/pages/node/7157339) or Presto [connector documentation](https://prestodb.io/docs/current/connector.html).
+To confirm whether your connector supports view creation, refer to the watsonx.data [sql statement support](https://www.ibm.com/support/pages/node/7157339).

 ## Unsupported Features